By Aaron Altemus

 #1 Not taking the time to practice presentations

-This has often been the product of poor timing or tight deadlines, but investing the time to practice, even for a brief period, can help students improve their presentations exponentially.
+This has often been the result of poor timing or tight deadlines, but investing the time to practice, even for a brief period, can help students improve their presentations exponentially.

 As students are conducting their research and addressing ‘need to knows,’ set aside time for quick formal and informal share-outs to help students build their presentation chops.